twhite96/GH_CS-0134_ecommerce/README.md

 [![Travis branch](https://travis-ci.org/twhite96/The-Lens-Cap.svg?branch=gh-pages)](https://travis-ci.org/twhite96/The-Lens-Cap)

 This site is simple: How do you design and code a functional e-commerce site?
-By using Bootstrap and customizing it with a few flexbox elements thrown in.
+By using Bootstrap and customizing it with a few CSS animations and JavaScript thrown in for a quickie site that is up and running fast.
 We will also use jQuery and a few jQuery plugins for functionality.

 ## Installation
 If you want to improve upon what I have done here, there are really not a lot of dependencies.
 You will need Bootstrap and [Slick.js](http://kenwheeler.github.io/slick/) jQuery slider plugin.